Josephson diode effect via a non-equilibrium Rashba system: Model and Hamiltonian

 We analytically formulate $F$ using a one-dimensional model with the linearized dispersion relation of electrons (see Fig.~\ref{currentbias}).
 Figure~\ref{currentbias} shows how $I_B$ changes the electronic states of M in the absence of $\alpha_R$ and $h_y$.

 The current through the junction is the supercurrent relating to $\phi\equiv\phi_L-\phi_R$.
 Since the electric current must be continuous through the junction (red arrows in Fig.~\ref{device} (a)), the current flowing in the Rashba system is also the supercurrent induced by $\phi$.
-In the Rashba system, by choosing a different gauge, $\phi$ can be transformed into the vector potential $A\equiv -(\Phi_0/2\pi)\partial\phi/\partial x$ with flux quantum $\Phi_0 (>0)$~\cite{note_gauge,tinkham04}.
-Due to the vector potential, the Fermi momenta shift as $+k_F \rightarrow +k_F+q_{ex}/2$ and $-k_F \rightarrow -k_F +q_{ex}/2$ as shown in Fig.~\ref{currentbias} (b).
-As a result of the current bias, the electronic state in the Rashba system is changed to a non-equilibrium steady state with the Fermi momentum shift $q_{ex}$.
+In the Rashba system, by choosing a different gauge, $\phi$ can be transformed into the vector potential $A\equiv -(\Phi_0/2\pi)\phi/d$ with flux quantum $\Phi_0 (>0)$ and distance between the superconducting electrodes $d$~\cite{note_gauge,tinkham04}.
+Such a current-flowing state in M can be expressed by the Fermi momenta shift as $+k_F \rightarrow +k_F+q_{ex}/2$ and $-k_F \rightarrow -k_F +q_{ex}/2$ as shown in Fig.~\ref{currentbias} (b).
+As a result of the current bias, the electronic state in the Rashba system is changed to a non-equilibrium steady state with the Fermi momentum shift $q_{ex}$. \\